LacunaOmnibus/pylacuna/docs/index.md

 1. Produce generic python libraries for interacting with the Lacuna Expanse game, to allow developers to create their own scripts easily.
 2. Use those libraries to create useful scripts that help a player perform routine actions.
-3. Use those scripts with some AI to create an automated bot to play the game.
+3. Combine those scripts with AI to create an automated bot.

 ## Installation